 For those students arriving to London by plane, there are a number of different options that you can choose from to get to King's.
-Please find detailed information about how to get to central London from the main airports in this useful guide.
+Please find detailed information about how to get to the Stamford Street Apartments from the many London airports in this useful guide.

 Safety in London

 For a major city London is pretty safe, but it is always good to be aware of your surroundings.
 When you're out and about in the city be responsible.
-Try to know where you are going and how you will travel back and keep details of your accommodation on your person.
+Know where you are going and how you will travel back and keep details of your accommodation on you.